If you’ve been active on Facebook for a couple of years, you’ve probably seen a huge drop in Facebook reach and performance.

 Should you pay for Facebook ads reach?

-The first step in the right direction is to know which type of content you want to promote.
-Our answer?
+The key first step is identifying the type of content you want to promote.
+The right answer?
 It depends on your goals.
-A post about your company being featured somewhere could be awesome if you want to gain credibility but bad if you want to generate sales.
+For example, promoting a post about your company being featured in the media could be great for building credibility but less effective for driving direct sales.

 7 proven strategies to boost your Facebook reach